Program Advisor – Girls First Fund

 Technical assistance and capacity building

-- Provide capacity building support to grantees in areas such as organizational development, program management, financial management, and best practices in addressing child marriage, when requested.
+- Provide capacity building support to grantees in areas such as organizational development, financial management, and best practices in addressing child marriage, when requested.

 - Provide assistance to grantees to ensure completion of reporting materials.